2018 Crozes-Hermitage, Les Trois Chênes, Domaine Emmanuel Darnaud, Rhône

-As well as making extremely impressive wines in his home appellation of Crozes-Hermitage, Emmanuel also owns 1.7 hectares of 30- to 80-year-old, south-east facing vines on granitic soil in St Joseph: the source of his stunning lieu dit cuvée La Dardouille.
-One point to note: this year we tasted representative samples of the final blend, but not the finished wines.
+Additional to making impressive wines in Crozes-Hermitage, Emmanuel owns 1.7 hectares of 30- to 80-year-old, southeast facing vines on granitic soil in St Joseph ‒ the source of his stunning lieu-dit cuvée La Dardouille, meaning “to sun oneself”.

 Crôzes-Hermitage is the largest AC in the Northern Rhône, producing 10 times the volume of Hermitage and over half of the Northern Rhône’s total production.
 The appellation was created in 1937 with the single commune of Crozes, which is situated northeast of the hill of Hermitage.
 Wines are now produced from 11 different communes.Its vineyards surround the hill of Hermitage on equally hilly terrain where richer soils produce wines that are softer and fruitier, with a more forward style.
 The Syrah variety is used, but legally Marsanne and Roussanne can be added to the blend (up to 15 percent).
 In the north, the commune of Gervans is similar to Les Bessards in Hermitage, with granite soil producing tannic reds that need time to evolve.